plasticbugs/reddit-feed-reader/README.md

 You can either open the `dist/index.html` file in your browser or run the application via `serve` by following this short guide:

-1. To build the application from the source files, you will need Yarn installed:
+1. To build the application from the source files, you will need Yarn and Node.js installed:

 `brew install yarn`